 Nowadays, fintechs are operating in a challenging landscape characterized by heightened competition, mounting pressures for cost efficiency and profitability, and a rapid pace of change in the industry.
 This environment pushes companies to prioritize streamlining operations and adopt a more strategic and pragmatic approach to implementing digital and AI initiatives.

-The first step to mastering these shifts is knowing what they entail.
-So, we’ve turned to our financial technology experts to compile this master resource presenting the most pressing 7 fintech challenges.
+The first step to mastering these fintech trends and challenges is knowing what they entail.
+So, we’ve turned to our financial technology experts to compile this master resource.
 Let’s dive in.

 The push to prove AI's economic efficiency begins with a broader digital transformation trend, where businesses are under pressure to better prioritize technology investments based on these initiatives' economic benefits.